BZIvanov/Learning-Typescript/01.Basics/README.md

 ## Type vs Interface

-Interface could be implmented by a class and is usually used for objects.
+`interface` could be implmented by a class and is usually used for objects. `type` can hold variety of types, not just objects, which makes them more flexible.

-Type can hold variety of types, not just objects, which makes them more flexible.
+When you declare multiple interfaces with the same name, TypeScript automatically merges their properties into a single `interface`.
+With `type` we can't do that, because we will have naming conflict.

 ## Syntax comparison for array vs tuple